jacestk/openassharepoint/README.md

 # openassharepoint
-Open Microsoft Office files from nextCloud/OwnCloud webinterface on >IE11
+Open all your Microsoft Office files from nextCloud/OwnCloud webinterface directly on Office Word, Excel, ...
+Let you save from Office app.
+Usefull if you don't have NextCloud client to sync your data.
+No use of downloading, copy and upload files.
+Tested with >IE11 & FireFox & Chrome

-## Information for local and no secure nextCloud server
+## Information for local and no secure nextCloud server (tested on Win7Pro)
 Change these values in regedit:
 > [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\WebClient\Parameters]
 > "BasicAuthLevel"=dword:00000002